Canadian Labour Congress: Relationship with political parties

 With the Trades and Labour Congress of Canada–Canadian Congress of Labour merger complete in 1956, a further step was taken.
 Although political discussion was downplayed during the merger talks, in 1958 the Canadian Labour Congress and Co-operative Commonwealth Federation set up a 20-person joint committee to discuss the foundation of a new political party.
 These talks resulted in the founding of the New Democratic Party in 1961.
-The NDP has, in its constitution, an organic relationship with the labour movement.
+The NDP has, in its constitution, a relationship with the labour movement.
 Many local union organizations directly affiliated with the NDP, giving these local union bodies the right to participate in the Party's conventions and councils.
 NDP constitution also recognizes the CLC's District Labour Councils, organizations of local unions in a single city or town, as delegating bodies to the conventions of the provincial and federal New Democratic Party sections.
 Hence, by embedding labour organizations in its structure, the NDP went beyond being simply the party for labour and became the party of labour.

-Since the foundation of the NDP, and particularly since the 1980s, the labour movement's relationship within the social democratic left has changed in two specific and important ways.
-First, unions have increased their involvement with social coalition groups such as organizations advocating for women's economic rights, peace or other causes which have an avowedly non-partisan orientation.
-Second (and not unrelatedly), the relationship of some unions with the NDP became more tactical and seemed less to be a long-term alliance.
+Since the foundation of the NDP, and particularly since the 1980s, the labour movement's relationship within the social democratic left has changed in two ways.
+First, unions increased their involvement with social coalition groups such as organizations advocating for women's economic rights, peace or other causes which have an avowedly non-partisan orientation.
+Second, the relationship of some unions with the NDP became more tactical and seemed less to be a long-term alliance.

 These two trends were apparent in the 1988 Canadian federal election.
 At the outset of the election campaign, several unions had established partnerships with organizations such as The Council of Canadians in order to attempt to derail the Progressive Conservative government's Canada–United States Free Trade Agreement.
 These social coalition groups and the Liberal Party made opposition to the Free Trade Agreement the focus of their campaign efforts.
 While the NDP attained what was then their best result in the party's history (they would win more seats in the House of Commons in the 2011 and 2015 federal elections), some union leaders publicly criticized the NDP leadership immediately after the election for not being sufficiently focused on opposition to the Free Trade Agreement.

-Since that election, the tactical nature of the relationship between some unions and the NDP has even further degraded to their point where the Canadian Auto Workers Union (CAW), the successor to the Canadian section of the UAW has, since the late 1990s, supported the Liberal Party federally and in Ontario provincial elections.
-Nonetheless, other significant unions have remained steadfast in their support and involvement with the NDP and the Bloc Québécois as their top political priorities, even while maintaining involvement in social coalitions.
-Given the size of the CAW with the Canadian labour movement, the CAW's support for the Liberals has caused significant problems for the CLC leadership in continuing to follow the Congress' policy of NDP and the Bloc support.
+Since that election, the tactical nature of the relationship between some unions and the NDP has further degraded to their point where the Canadian Auto Workers Union (CAW), the successor to the Canadian section of the UAW has, since the late 1990s, supported the Liberal Party federally and in Ontario provincial elections.
+Nonetheless, other significant unions remained steadfast in their support with the NDP and the Bloc Québécois as their top political priorities, even while maintaining involvement in social coalitions.
+Given the size of the CAW with the Canadian labour movement, the CAW's support for the Liberals has caused significant problems for the CLC leadership in continuing to follow the Congress's policy of NDP and the Bloc support.